 The Dead Rabbit in New York City skillfully combines the charm of traditional Irish pub atmosphere in the light of a multifaceted immigration history with modern and sometimes avant-garde cocktail culture.
 Anyone who has ever been there will certainly not forget the experience.
 Therefore it’s all the better that some of the Dead Rabbit cocktails can also be made by yourself.

 Such is the Mezcal Fizz, which I would absolutely recommend as a summer drink (if not my personal summer drink of the year).
 Based on first experimental attempts of Charles H. Baker with Tequila in the late 1930s, this drink is a progression on the basis of smoky mezcal in combination with other mind-blowing flavors.
-Besides the classic lime and a little grendadine sweetness the use of fresh watermelon stands out – I’ll bet you have a watermelon at home during the summer months from time to time!
-The truly unbeatable Bittermens Hellfire Habanero Shrub Bitters bestow a unique hot character and a complex depth upon the drink that you won’t expect inside of a fresh summer dink.
-(Why this cocktail is incidentally a Mezcal Fizz and not a Mezcal Collins I do not know.
-Well, someone named the drink Fizz, so it’s a Fizz.
-And that’s it.)
+Besides the classic lime and a little grendadine sweetness, the use of fresh watermelon stands out – I’ll bet you have a watermelon at home during the summer months from time to time!
+The truly unbeatable Bittermens Hellfire Habanero Shrub Bitters bestow a unique hot character and a complex depth upon the drink that you won’t expect inside of a fresh summer cocktail.

 The taste of the Dead Rabbit Mezcal Fizz is a smoky and fruity revelation.
 Like the eruption of a Central American jungle volcano this cocktail unfolds velvety on the tongue and evokes associations of beaches, palms and Aztec pyramids.
 Smoke and watermelon with a chili heat – what a combination!
 You definitely have to try this one!